 1. Monarch Butterfly Grove – November through February

 Each year thousands of vibrant Monarch Butterflies flock to Pismo Beach, seeking shelter from the freezing northern winters.
 From late October to February, the butterflies cluster in a grove of Eucalyptus trees at the Pismo State Beach Monarch Butterfly Grove, just 3 minutes from downtown.
-The Pismo colony is one of the largest in the nation, hosting an average of 25,000 of these enchanting butterflies each winter.
+The Pismo monarch butterfly garden colony is one of the largest in the nation, hosting an average of 25,000 of these enchanting butterflies each winter.

-2. Wine Tasting
+2. Wine Tasting in Pismo Beach

-Other nearby wine producing areas that offer tasting opportunities are the Avila and Arroyo Grande Valleys, as well as Paso Robles.
-Within Pismo Beach itself, several businesses offer the chance to sample locally-grown vintages, including Tastes of the Valleys, a wine bar and store with up to 700 wines offered by the glass; San Liege Wines showcasing the talent of Curt Schalchlin and his wines made from Central Coast sourced fruit; and Vino Versato, pouring a selection of 35-40 wines by the glass while also serving as the tasting room for several local wineries, and featuring live entertainment.
+Other nearby wine-producing areas that offer tasting opportunities are the Avila and Arroyo Grande Valleys, as well as Paso Robles.
+Within Pismo Beach itself, several businesses offer the chance to sample locally-grown vintages, including Tastes of the Valleys, a wine bar, and store with up to 700 wines offered by the glass; San Liege Wines showcasing the talent of Curt Schalchlin and his wines made from Central Coast sourced fruit; and Vino Versato, pouring a selection of 35-40 wines by the glass while also serving as the tasting room for several local wineries, and featuring live entertainment.

 3. Pismo State Beach

-Spanning an impressive 17 miles, the wide open and pristine sands of Pismo State Beach extend southward from the Pismo Beach Pier to the Guadalupe-Nipomo Dunes National Wildlife Refuge in the distance.
-Offering opportunities for long walks, surfing, swimming, kayaking, fishing, camping and even horseback riding, the opportunities for outdoor recreation as well as the views are endless.
+Spanning an impressive 17 miles, the wide-open and pristine sands of Pismo State Beach extend southward from the Pismo Beach Pier to the Guadalupe-Nipomo Dunes National Wildlife Refuge in the distance.
+Offering opportunities for long walks, surfing, swimming, kayaking, fishing, camping, and even horseback riding, the opportunities for outdoor recreation as well as the views are endless.

 Combine the two for a 3 mile loop that explores the coast between Pismo Beach and Avila Beach.
 In July 2015, access will be available to the newly acquired Pismo Preserve, which includes 900 acres of open space.
 With 10 miles of existing dirt roads and single-track trails, many with spectacular ocean views, it will form a vast resource for hikers, as well as cyclists and equestrians.

 For a coastal tour, bike from Pismo Beach to Avila Beach, traversing a path that wanders through lush landscapes and follows an enchanting stream.
 Take in the wine country on a 15-mile trek through the Edna Valley AVA, or explore the hills on the region’s many mountain bike trails.

-The mild climate of Pismo Beach attracts many over-wintering species, and is home to many year-round bird residents.
-Pismo State Beach encompasses a variety of habitats for birdlife, providing serious and casual birdwatchers alike with a myriad of choices, from the freshwater lagoon adjacent to the Oceano campground and the Pismo Lake Ecological Reserve to the shore birds found along the beach and dunes.
-Nearby Montaña de Oro and Morro Bay State Park are also destinations for birding enthusiasts.
+Whether you are a serious or a casual birdwatcher, there is a myriad of choices, from the freshwater lagoon adjacent to the Oceano campground and the Pismo Lake Ecological Reserve to the shorebirds found along the beach and dunes.
+Nearby Montaña de Oro is a great place to bird watch and Morro Bay State Park is another stellar Central California destination for birding enthusiasts.